azhx/blagoblag/content/about.rst

 Hi, you've reached my website.
 I'm Alex Gaynor.
 Here's some facts about me:

+* I work for Mozilla, on the Firefox Security Team.
-* I work for the United States Digital Service.
-Content on this blog does not represent the views of my employer.
+* I used to work for the United States Digital Service, which I'm very proud of.
 * I write a lot of open source code.
 * I previously served as a director of both the Python Software Foundation and the Django Software Foundation.